-In early January, The Stars Group became partners with the Michigan-based Little Traverse Bay Bands of Odawa Indians Gaming Authority to secure an online gambling license in the state.
+Flutter Entertainment, which owns PokerStars, became partners with the Michigan-based Little Traverse Bay Bands of Odawa Indians Gaming Authority in January 2020.
+The purpose of the partnership was plain: to secure an online gambling license in the state.

 The Lawful Internet Gambling Act signed into law December 2019 includes “interactive poker” among the varieties of online “casino-style games” that licensed internet gaming operators will be allowed to provide.

 The law authorizes the Michigan Gaming Control Board to “administer, regulate and enforce the system of internet gaming” it establishes.
 That means the state’s regulators are in charge of overseeing online sportsbooks, online casinos, daily fantasy sports and online poker in Michigan.

 In other words, when legal Michigan poker sites arrive, it will be fully legal and regulated, which will help ensure the fairness of the games, the security of players’ funds and players’ protection against fraud.

 Yes.
 PokerStars launched its Michigan-facing app in January 2021, and both BetMGM and partypoker are expected to follow soon.

 You also have another option that you can explore, if you like.
 Sweepstakes poker sites exist as an alternative to real-money online poker.
 The most popular sweepstakes poker site is Global Poker, which welcomes players from Michigan and almost every other state in the US.

 Rather than using real money, sweepstakes sites employ virtual currencies to be able to serve US players.
 Global Poker, for instance, uses two types of virtual currencies: Gold Coins and Sweeps Coins.